This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 First, let me say that I think planning ahead is great.
 You should not be riding along by the seat of your paints hoping everything will fall into place.
-But I want to help you learn how to manage your time well by planning ahead with intention.
+BUT I want to help you learn how to manage your time well by planning ahead with INTENTION.
+Its really easy to feel like if we plan it that is the way everything should go but the truth is that’s not how life works.

-I think we should be laying out the year ahead for our business and life goals in the big picture sense but also leave room for things to change.
+We need to be laying out the big picture life goals so we know where we are going but also leave room for things to change.

 There could also be something that comes along that will speed the process and help you reach your goals even faster which would be awesome.